shraddha24-smc/s3-cloudfront-website/README.md

 # Static Website Hosting using AWS S3 and CloudFront

 # Project Overview
-The prooject demostrates hosting a static website on AWS using Amazon S3 and CloudFront.
+The project demostrates hosting a static website on AWS using Amazon S3 and CloudFront.
 The website is built using HTML and CSS and deployed on AWS cloud services.

 # Technologies used